Code-Institute-Submissions/thrill-seekers/TESTING.md

 - 11 errors were detected during testing.
 10 of them were due to the star icon having an empty link.
 I have removed these links.
 So all errors could be fixed.
 - 1 error was due to the fact that the search bar had no form lable.
 Here I added a live to fix this error.

+In addition, there were 4 errors on the concat create and conatct update form and 7 each on the park create and park update form due to missing lables
+These were fixed by adding lables.

+The ratings create and update form had a missing form lable and also an empty label.
+Here, too, lables were added and a content was added.

 In addition, after logging in there were still contrast errors displayed on the button for deleting and editing ratings.
+These were eliminated by changing the button color

+A contrast error, due to too little contrast between test and background was displayed on the searchbar.
+I had changed the font to black with a white background, which should be very good.
+Nevertheless, the error persists.
+This is not comprehensible.
+The placeholder font is lighter but it should not be black otherwise there is no difference between placeholder and normal font.
+I don't see a problem here in contrast, so no further change attempt was made